Astra Space: History

 On 2 February 2021, Astra announced they planned to go public through a reverse merger with special-purpose acquisition company Holicity in a deal that valued the rocket company at a $2.1 billion enterprise value.
 Later in February, Astra announced the appointment of former Apple engineering leader Benjamin Lyon as its new chief engineer.

 On 7 June 2021, Astra announced their plans to acquire electric propulsion system manufacturer Apollo Fusion for $50 million, with the purchase being triggered by the merger with Holicity.

 In July, Astra completed its first day as a public company on the Nasdaq, the first publicly traded space launch and rocket company on the exchange.

 On 4 August 2022, together with the release of the Q2 2022 financial results, Astra announced that following two out of the previous four Rocket 3.3 launches being unsuccessful, they intended to fully transition to the upgraded Rocket 4, whose maiden flight has been subsequently rescheduled to 2023.
 Because of this, all remaining Rocket 3.3 launches had been cancelled and the company began talks with its customers to remanifest their payloads on Rocket 4.

 On 3 November, 2023, Astra disclosed in its U.S. Securities and Exchange Commission (SEC) filing that it defaulted on a $12.5 million debt financing agreement and could not assure it would be able to raise the necessary funds.

 In November 2023, Astra founders, Chris Kemp and Adam London, proposed a plan to privatize the company by acquiring all the outstanding stock, according to a filing with the U.S. Securities and Exchange Commission.
-The stock is offered at $1.50 per share, a significant premium over the closing trading price.
-The proposal is now under review by Astra's board of directors.
+The stock was offered at $1.50 per share, a significant premium over the closing trading price.
 On 24 November, 2023, the company raised $2.7 million from existing investors to continue operations while it works out its long-term plan.
 In March 2024, Astra's board agreed for the company to be taken private by its co-founders at a $11.25 million valuation.